Manage Your Sitemaps

 An XML sitemap is used to tell search engines what pages are on your site, how they are organized, which pages are most important, and how often each page is updated.

 By default, pages that are hidden in your Navigation will not show up in the XML sitemap.
-JimdoPro and JimdoBusiness customers can include hidden pages by clicking Settings > Website > XML Sitemap, checking the box, and clicking Save.
+JimdoPro and JimdoBusiness customers can include hidden pages by clicking on the Menu and going to SEO > Settings > SEO.
+Under the Website tab there’s a checkbox to ‘Include hidden pages in My Sitemap’.
+To do so, simply activate and click Save.

 An HTML sitemap helps visitors to a website learn about the site's structure, i.e. where various pages are located on the site.
 Jimdo automatically creates an HTML sitemap for you that can be found at www.yoursite.com/sitemap (or yoursite.jimdo.com/sitemap).
 You can also choose to link to the HTML sitemap in the footer of your website.